botworld-wiki/beatburger.github.io/pages/arena-masters.md

 <div markdown="1" class=" ghcms ghcms-credits">

-*Credit to GlareFacer for the orinigal work of listing all the masters on discord!, Emph_asis*
+*Credit to GlareFacer for the orinigal work of listing all the masters on discord!, Emph_asis, debb*

 </div>